Mishima-syk/13/generator_hanson/README.md

 - It took several hours for traingin with GPU machine (GTX 1080Ti)

 ## Acknowledgements
-- Marcus Olivecrona who is developer or REINVENT
+- Marcus Olivecrona who is developer of [REINVENT](https://github.com/MarcusOlivecrona/REINVENT)